Pac-Dessert1436/BioTech-Block-Escape/README.md

   cd BioTech-Block-Escape
   ```
 2. Restore dependencies with `dotnet restore`.
-3. Run the game: use `dotnet run` in VS Code, or click "Run" in Visual Studio 2022.
+3. Run the game: Use `dotnet run` in VS Code, or click "Run" in Visual Studio 2022.
 4. Controls: Click to select a block, then use arrow keys to move it.
 5. Hotkeys: Press 'P' to pause, 'R' to restart, or 'ESC' to exit.